roman-milk/roman-milk.github.io/teachers-confused-mind.md

  Beth cringed at the smell but had no other choice and opened her mouth.

  Ten minutes later, the man tossed her clothes to her and dropped two quarters on the floor.
 "The pay phone is on the corner.
 Get dressed and get out," he commanded.
-Report_Story #1